Miccighel/MichaelSoprano/content/authors/admin/_index.md

 highlight_name: false
 ---

-**Benvignût!** This is my personal webpage.
+**Benvenuto!** This is my personal webpage.
 I am a PostDoc at the University of Udine, affiliated with the [Social, Media, Data & Crowd Laboratory](https://smdc.uniud.it/smdc/en/members/), and I hold a Ph.D. in Computer Science, Mathematics, and Physics.

 My main research interests include Human Computation, Crowdsourcing, and Information Retrieval.
 Currently, I am focused on leveraging crowdsourcing to address the growing challenge of misinformation spread.